dwaynediddy/dwaynediddy/README.md

 # 💫 About Me:
 Dwayne.
 Front-end Dev.
-Love anything ReactJS/NextJS<br><br>Enjoy experimenting with automation in Python.<br><br>Keen for some open source projects!
+Love anything ReactJS/NextJS, Swift & IOS<br><br>Enjoy experimenting with automation in Python.<br><br>Keen for some open source projects!
 Send me a message on twitter or linkedin

 ## 🌐 Socials: